mvdom/mvdom/README.md

 #### `mvdom.off(els, [type, selector, listener][, opts])`

-Unbind event binding that have been bound by `mvdom.on`.
+Unbind event binding that has been bound by `mvdom.on`.

 - `.off(els)` Unbind all bindings added via .on
 - `.off(els, type)` Unbind all bindings of type added via .on